Lectem/3ds-cmake/README.md

 ### DKA_SUGGESTED_C_FLAGS

-This CMake variable is set to "-fomit-frame-pointer -ffast-math".
+This CMake variable is set to `-fomit-frame-pointer -ffast-math`.
 Those are the recommended C flags for devkitArm projects but are non-mandatory.

 ### DKA_SUGGESTED_CXX_FLAGS

-This CMake variable is set to "-fomit-frame-pointer -ffast-math -fno-rtti -fno-exceptions -std=gnu++11".
+This CMake variable is set to `-fomit-frame-pointer -ffast-math -fno-rtti -fno-exceptions -std=gnu++11`.
 Those are the recommended C++ flags for devkitArm projects but are non-mandatory.

 ## FindCTRULIB.cmake